bendem/cf-dyndns-worker/README.md

 wrangler publish -e prod
 ```

-Next up, you point your script to that url using the following get params:
+Next up, you point your script to that URL using the following get parameters:

 * `ipv4` (the new ipv4)
 * `ipv6` (the new ipv6)